chisNaN/ubuntu-on-macbook12/README.md

 ./isorespin.sh -i [your iso] -k v4.11.7
 ```

-make the generated iso bootable with unetbootin.
+Make the generated iso bootable with unetbootin.
 Plug the usb, boot your mac holding "alt" stroke and choose EFI boot at the right.
 Choose "Install ubuntu".

 (I have also tried this method and it is i think the most elegant.)